spdk/spdk/doc/nvmf.md

 SPDK uses the [DPDK Environment Abstraction Layer](http://dpdk.org/doc/guides/prog_guide/env_abstraction_layer.html) to gain access to hardware resources such as huge memory pages and CPU core(s).
 DPDK EAL provides functions to assign threads to specific cores.
-To ensure the SPDK NVMe-oF target has the best performance, configure the RNICs and NVMe devices to be located on the same NUMA node.
+To ensure the SPDK NVMe-oF target has the best performance, configure the NICs and NVMe devices to be located on the same NUMA node.

 The `-m` core mask option specifies a bit mask of the CPU cores that